patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

 ### With tooltip react ref

-When using a React ref to link a Tooltip to a Tab component via the `reference` prop, you should avoid manually passing in a value of off to the `aria-live` prop.
+When using a React ref to link a Tooltip to a Tab component via the `reference` prop, you should avoid manually passing in a value of "off" to the `aria-live` prop.
 Doing so may lead to the tooltip becoming less accessible to assistive technologies.

 ```js
 import React from 'react';